 5. Admire cool street art

-Admire the cool, colourful and massive murals around Caloundra that capture the area’s cultural identity and history.
+Admire the cool, colourful and massive murals hidden away in Caloundra’s laneways and avenues.
+They capture the area’s cultural identity and history.
 There are quirky and colourful representations of iconic locations, activities and events, such as the heritage lighthouses and Ma & Pa Bendall (surfing pioneers), and Pumicestone Passage.
+You’ll definitely need your camera ready as you follow the Caloundra Mural Trail

 6. SUP or Kayak on the calm waterways of Caloundra